tiiuae/ghaf/docs/style_guide.md

 ## Headings

 Capitalize words in the heading according to the title case.

+> Title Case: You Capitalize All Words in the Title except for the Little Words.

 In the Ghaf documentation, we do not use articles in headings.